ozzi7/Hackerrank-Solutions/Python/Readme.txt

 Notes:
-These were solved with no prior knowledge of python.
+Solved with no prior knowledge of python.
 Mostly python 3, some are python 2.